 Pot odds

-Definition: a comparison between the amount required to call and the pot that can be won.
+Definition: A comparison between the amount required to call and the pot that can be won.

-Example: calling 10 into a 40 pot is a different price than calling 40 into a 40 pot.
+Plain example: Calling 10 into a 40 pot is a different price than calling 40 into a 40 pot.

 Equity

-Definition: a hand or range's chance of winning in a defined scenario.
+Definition: A hand or range's chance of winning in a defined scenario.

-Example: an equity estimate changes when the board, opponent range or remaining cards change.
+Plain example: An equity estimate changes when the board, opponent range or remaining cards change.

-Common confusion: equity is not a prediction of the next card or session result.
+Common confusion: Equity is not a prediction of the next card or session result.

 Omaha hole-card rule